TIT8/BLE-sensor_PDM-microphone/python_receiver/README.md

     print("Exiting...")
 ```

-## Curiosity
+## Curiosities

-If you use the script on Windows, using `read(1024)` or `readexactly(1024)` methods of the reader coming from `open_serial_connection` won't make any difference because the PySerial Asyncio library on Windows is based on [busy polling](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L324) (the loop calls the OS every 5ms to read samples until 1024 bytes, which is the [default limit](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L70) of the library).
+- If you use the script on Windows, using `read(1024)` or `readexactly(1024)` methods of the reader coming from `open_serial_connection` won't make any difference because the PySerial Asyncio library on Windows is based on [busy polling](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L324) (the loop calls the OS every 5ms to read samples until 1024 bytes, which is the [default limit](https://github.com/home-assistant-libs/pyserial-asyncio-fast/blob/c3153083a5fb734f4361215ce404a2421b2664b7/serial_asyncio_fast/__init__.py#L70) of the library).
 ❗ On Windows, this receiver won't work as is because [`loop.add_signal_handler`](https://docs.python.org/3/library/asyncio-eventloop.html#unix-signals) is only compatible with Linux.
 Therefore, you should remove that part of the code.
-However, it's important to note that Windows is capable of interrupting the code even when it doesn't handle signals. **If you use WSL, this code will work as is**.
+However, it's important to note that Windows is capable of interrupting the code even when it doesn't handle signals. **If you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install), this code will work as is**.

-While on Linux, it is important to note that Asyncio will return immediately when observing the file descriptor, and it is not guaranteed that the `read()` method will yield enough samples.
+- While on Linux, it is important to note that Asyncio will return immediately when observing the file descriptor, and it is not guaranteed that the `read()` method will yield enough samples.
 Indeed, using `read(1024)` in this manner can offer low latency, but it also exposes the signal processing section of the code to potential bugs (although you can mitigate this by utilizing the `x.size` variable instead of `bufsize`, it still may not be the optimal solution).
 However, with `readexactly()`, you won't notice any difference in the end.
 It was all conjecture 🤦‍♂️.

-🦎 If you're aiming for low latency, consider shifting speech recognition from online to offline on the device, as demonstrated [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).
+- 🦎 If you're aiming for low latency, consider shifting speech recognition from online to offline on the device, as demonstrated [here](https://github.com/TIT8/shelly_button_esp32_arduino/tree/master/speech_recognition).
 However, it's not necessarily a significantly better approach than the one I've described to you so far and it can be worst.

+- If you wish to work with the raw PCM samples from the Arduino, please refer to the binary file sample shared in the [test_golang](https://github.com/TIT8/BLE-sensor_PDM-microphone/tree/master/python_receiver/test_golang) directory.
+You can listen to it using the instructions provided [below](#try-to-listen-to-what-arduino-nano-33-ble-sense-produce).

 ## My use case